redhat-sap/sap-workshops/sap-smart-management/README.md

 [![smart-insights-actions](img/insights_actions_sap.png)](https://redhat-sap.github.io/sap-workshops/sap-smart-management/img/insights_actions_sap.png)

 This will show you all the existing SAP rules that can be applied to your registered hosts.
 Now, we are going to select one of these rules and use the `Planner` to auto remediate this issue.
-Select any of the rules from the list, and ensure the Ansible logo on the right is highlighted in blue, which means the rule has Ansible support for auto remediation.
+Select any of the rules from the list, and ensure the Ansible logo on the right is highlighted in blue, which means the rule has Ansible support for auto-remediation.
 As an example we are using `Decreased SAP application performance when using incorrect kernel parameters` rule here:

 [![smart-insights-actions](img/insights_actions_sap_item.png)](https://redhat-sap.github.io/sap-workshops/sap-smart-management/img/insights_actions_sap_item.png)

-Let's check the information for this particular rule, and how to create a remediation planner to adress automatically possible future issues caused by this.
+Let's check the information for this particular rule, and how to create a remediation plan to address automatically possible future issues caused by this.

 [![smart-insights-remediate](img/insights_remediation.gif)](https://redhat-sap.github.io/sap-workshops/sap-smart-management/img/insights_remediation.gif)